Forien/foundryvtt-forien-armoury/README.md

 Forien's Armoury is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](https://foundryvtt.com/article/license/).
+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).